Elbasan Rashani

-Elbasan "Elba" Rashani (/sq/; born 9 May 1993) is a professional footballer who plays as a left winger for club Melbourne City.
+Elbasan "Elba" Rashani (/sq/; born 9 May 1993) is a professional footballer who plays as a left winger for Eliteserien club Vålerenga.
 Born in Sweden and raised in Norway, he represented Norway at youth international levels but in 2015 switched to play for Kosovo national team at senior level.

 Club career

 Brøndby

 On 24 July 2014, Rashani signed a four-year contract with Danish Superliga club Brøndby and received squad number 14.
 Brøndby reportedly paid a 4.9 million Danish krone transfer fee.
 Seven days later, he made his debut with Brøndby in the 2014–15 UEFA Europa League third qualifying round against Club Brugge after coming on as a substitute at 76th minute in place of Mikkel Thygesen.

 Rosenborg

 2016 season as loan

 On 11 January 2016, Rashani joined Tippeligaen side Rosenborg, on a season-long loan.
 Two days later, he made his debut in a 1–0 away defeat against Odd after being named in the starting line-up.